 creator Josh Schwartz, will be equally successful.
 We think North Shore

 is on, ratings soar.
 When it signs off, Fox suffers.
 Is Fox too reliant on its superstar?

 You can say that about any network.
 You need the promotional platform.
 We intentionally grouped some of our new shows in January because we can promote them aggressively and help create year-round programming.

 What impact is Fox's year-round–programming strategy having on ad sales?

 We're five months in, so we don't have the answers yet.
 In a year, we'll know more.
 It helps that we can tell advertisers we'll introduce fresh programming in January and June.
 For NBC to tell people what will be on next spring is hard.

 Mitsubishi is pulling ad dollars out of broadcast prime time.
 Do you fear other big advertisers will defect?

 Mitsubishi may be making a huge mistake.
 There is only one place where you can get a significant number of eyeballs at one time, and that's broadcast television.
-There is only one place to get American Idol- or Survivor-type numbers.
+There is only one place to get American Idol-

 You also sell Fox's cable group to advertisers.
 How do you reconcile the competing agendas?

 They are complementary.
 There is a place for both broadcast and cable and a significant business.
 We can provide a broad audience to advertisers through broadcast and niche audiences through cable networks.
 Speed Channel, National Geographic—these networks target specific audiences.
 They all work for different advertisers.